Khorasani Arabs

 Most Khorasani Arabs belong to the tribes of Shaybani, Zangooyi, Mishmast, Khozaima, and Azdi.
 Khorasan Arabs are Persian speakers, and only a few speak Khorasani Arabic as their native language.
 The cities of Birjand, Mashhad, and Nishapur are home to large groups of Khorasani Arabs.

-According to Ibn Al-Athir, the Arabic conquerors settled about 50,000 Arab families in to Iranian Khorasan, modern day Northern Afghanistan and southern Turkmenistan, but the number is definitely exaggerated.
+According to Ibn Al-Athir, the Abbasids settled about 50,000 Arab families in Iranian Khorasan, modern day Northern Afghanistan and southern Turkmenistan, but the number is definitely exaggerated.